silnrsi/font-kanchenjunga/documentation/source/productsite/design.md

 Kanchenjunga is a font loosely based on the handwriting style of Kirat Rai which was used in some of the early reading primers for Kirat Rai.

-One font from this typeface family is included in the *Kanchenjunga* release:
+Two fonts for this typeface family are included in the *Kanchenjunga* release:

 - Kanchenjunga Regular
+- Kanchenjunga Bold

 ## Type Samples